WisTex/Raconteur/README.md

 This project is licensed under the MIT License (Expat Version).
 See the `LICENSE` file for the full text of the license.

 Copyright &copy; 2023 WisTex TechSero Ltd. Co.
 All rights reserved.
-Usage subject to MIT license terms.
+Usage subject to license terms.

 The above copyright notice and the MIT License permission notice shall be included in all copies or substantial portions of the Software.